 Book a table: 91.
 350 .
 6338

 Metroline: 9 – Colombia

-Owner-Restaurateur Yolanda de La Luz has assembled a country aired sophisticated eatery in the lovely Colombia neighborhood.
+Owner-Restaurateur Yolanda de La Luz has assembled a country-air sophisticated eatery in the lovely Colombia neighborhood.
 The luscious superbly crafted cod and the braised squid on flame are brilliant.
-This is an unexpected have for delicious upscale fare.
+This is an unexpected hub for delicious upscale fare.
 The degustation is 30 Euros a person.
-The sweet tooth pleasure Frutita, which is a stunning red and white concoction served in a Martini stemware glass, is white Sangria with berries & home made yogurt.
+The sweet tooth pleasure Frutita, which is a stunning red and white concoction served in a Martini stemware glass, is white Sangria with berries & homemade yogurt.

 NEW GENERATION CHEF

 Metroline: 5 – Suanzes or the Emt Bus 146 from Callao to

 Arturo Soria and it is a 15-minute walk from the bus stop